 Students who violate the rules and regulations governing the running of the hostels will be given demerit points, pay penalty or replacement costs as assigned, or both.
-Demerit points are accumulated through the duration of your stay in hostel.
+Demerit points are accumulated through the duration of your stay in the hostel.
 Merits point will be given to those that opt to do community service to deduct the demerit point.

-Level of Demerit Disciplinary System Intervention/ Consequences Level 1 (3 - 5 marks) Referral to Warden Talking to the student & exploring reasons for misbehaving Explaining consequences Obtaining verbal promise Verbal reprimand Warning Level 2 (6 - 9 marks) Referral to Director of Students Operation/ Principal • Student writing a letter of explanation of his/her action Parental/sponsor notification Cancellation of any kind of privileges including tuition fee discount discount • Community service work assigned & agreed demerit point will be given Level 3 (10 marks) Expulsion from hostel & deposit forfeited • All criminal cases/ offences will be under police case & cancellation of student visa (if applicable)
+Level of Demerit Disciplinary System Intervention/ Consequences Level 1 $(3 - 5 \text{ marks})$ Referral to Warden • Talking to the student & exploring reasons for misbehaving • Explaining consequences Obtaining verbal promise Verbal reprimand Level 2 $(6 - 9 \text{ marks})$ Referral to Director of Students Operation/ Principal • Student writing a letter of explanation of his/her action • Warning letter given by three times: Level 1(6 marks), Level 2(7- 8 marks), Level 3(9 marks) Parental/sponsor notification Cancellation of any kind of privileges including tuition fee discount • Community service work assigned & agreed demerit point will be given Level 3 (10 marks) Expulsion from hostel &amp; deposit forfeited • All criminal cases/ offences will be under police case & cancellation of student visa (if applicable)

-Level of Merit Point Community Service 1 Point 2 hours of clearing the grass around the fish pond.
+Level of Merit Point Community Service 1 Point 2 hours of clearing the grass around the fishpond.
 1 Point 2 hours picking up rubbish around the campus area.
 2 Points Helpers for MPI's event.
-5 Points Maintaining the fish pond for a week (under supervision).
+5 Points Maintaining the fishpond for a week (under supervision).
 Per Instructor's Advice Other instructed community service by MPI management.

-^{} MPI reserves the right to demerit students and takes discipline actions accordingly for any misbehaviour actions.
+\ MPI reserves the right to demerit students and takes discipline actions accordingly for any misbehaviour actions.

 All hostel students have the right to make a report to the Hostel Management if any of the hostel students violate the hostel rules and regulations.
-MPI reserves the right to make spot checks on the hostel rooms, to revise the Rules and Regulations as and when it is deem necessary without prior notice to residents.
+MPI reserves the right to make spot checks on the hostel rooms, to revise the Rules and Regulations as and when it is deemed necessary without prior notice to residents.